universal-ctags/ctags/docs/optlib.rst

 order (strcmp(3) is used for comparing, so for example :file:`.ctags.d/ZZZ.ctags` will be loaded *before* :file:`.ctags.d/aaa.ctags` in an ordinary locale).

-Quoted from man page of Exuberant-ctags:
+Quoted from man page of Exuberant Ctags:

 	FILES
 		- /ctags.cnf (on MSDOS, MSWindows only)